Iasa-Global/btabok/pages/engagement_model/engagement.md

 The benefits dependency canvas provides a way of translating technology enablers like cloud, AI, or integration back into business objectives, and the BTABoK Structured Canvas Approach displays the value contribution of technology to the initiative, which is essential in budgeting and value contribution reporting in benefits realization.

 ![Figure 8 Benefits Dependency Canvas](media/engagement009.svg)
-Figure 8 Benefits Dependency Canvas\
+<br>Figure 8 Benefits Dependency Canvas

 ## Doing Engagement Work with Product Management